 Reporting Thresholds Must Be Updated

-Compensation for Anti-Money Laundering and Anti-Terrorist Financing Efforts
+Compensation Should Be Provided for Anti-Money Laundering and Anti-Terrorist Financing Efforts

 Communication Among Industry, Law Enforcement and the Federal Government is Critical